noahehall/theBookOfNoah/0current/aws/exams/architecture.md

 - [10 things serverless architects should know](https://aws.amazon.com/blogs/architecture/ten-things-serverless-architects-should-know/)
 - [aws blog: api gateway category](https://aws.amazon.com/blogs/compute/category/application-services/amazon-api-gateway-application-services/)

+### best practices

+- code/repo organization
+  - instead of focusing on organizing functions, focus on organizing services
+  - perhaps a repo per service, with the service broken down into multiple fns and their resource dependencies
+- prod vs developer cloud environments
+  - ci/cd should be in place whichever route you take
+  - prod should always be isolated
+  - most flexible: separate accounts for each developer
+    - requires technical maturity to handle the security and cost implications
+  - least flexible: single shared account for all develoeprs
+    - as long as everyone is using immutable and isolated stacks, you should be fine

 ## terms

 - Dead Letter Queue: DLQ;